wp-plugins/custom-field-list-widget/readme.txt

 == Installation ==

-* Put the files and the folders from the .zip-file into a separate folder in the main plugins folder (e.g. /wp-content/plugins) of your weblog.
+Put the files and the folders from the .zip-file into a separate folder in the main plugins folder (e.g. /wp-content/plugins) of your weblog.
-* The files should be stored like this:
+The files should be stored like this:
 /wp-content/plugins/widget_custom_field_list/widget_custom_field_list.php
 /wp-content/plugins/widget_custom_field_list/widget_custom_field_list_js.php
 /wp-content/plugins/widget_custom_field_list/widget_custom_field_list.css
- 	/wp-content/plugins/widget_custom_field_list/customfieldlist-de_DE.mo (german localization file) /wp-content/plugins/widget_custom_field_list/customfieldlist-de_DE.po (german localization file) /wp-content/plugins/widget_custom_field_list/uninstall.php
+/wp-content/plugins/widget_custom_field_list/customfieldlist-de_DE.mo (german localization file) /wp-content/plugins/widget_custom_field_list/customfieldlist-de_DE.po (german localization file) /wp-content/plugins/widget_custom_field_list/customfieldlist-bg_BG.mo (bulgarian localization file) /wp-content/plugins/widget_custom_field_list/customfieldlist-bg_BG.po (bulgarian localization file) /wp-content/plugins/widget_custom_field_list/uninstall.php

 /wp-content/plugins/widget_custom_field_list/custom_field_list_k2_widget.php (move this file into the /app/modules/-folder of the K2-theme if you are using the K2 theme e.g.: /wp-content/themes/k2/app/modules/)

-* Since WP 2.7 you can upload the .zip-file at once and the files will be put in the right place automatically - except for the K2 theme file.
+Since WP 2.7 you can upload the .zip-file at once and the files will be put in the right place automatically - except for the K2 theme file.

-* Activate the plugin.
+Activate the plugin.

 == Screenshots ==